 - The ESDM uses to least to most prompting.
 The ESDM therapist teaches the child by using the least amount of prompting.
 As a result, the child becomes independent in the skill faster.
 ABA uses a most to least amount of prompting and fading of the prompts is part of the program.

 - The ESDM has the ‘joint activity routine’ as the basis for each activity.
 This means that the child and the therapist develop the activity together.
-Initially, the therapist builds on the child’s choice. the the therapist work with child so they both contribute to what happens in the activity.
+Initially, the therapist builds on the child’s choice.
+After the therapist understands what theme the child is developing in the activity, the therapist works with child so they both contribute to what happens in the activity.